juliettegroset/gflex_load_SE/README.md

 - Calculations of strain and stress tensors at any point

-The modeling parameters can be modify in launcher-gflex.py.
-Except in specific cases, it is not necessary to change anything in gflex_alpes.py.
+The modeling parameters can be modified in launcher-gflex.py.
+Except in specific cases, it is not necessary to change anything in gflex_load.py.